Accessibility & Inclusion

 Audio described performances

-Audio description is an innovation for sight-impaired patrons.
-Audio Describers provide live description of essential visual information for people who are blind or visually impaired.
+Audio description is an innovation for blind patrons or patrons with low vision.
+Audio Describers provide live description of essential visual information.
 Select performances will be described by trained volunteers from Vision Australia, this service is complimentary.
 Discreet receivers are available for collection prior to the performance and our staff will happily show you how to adjust them for your use.

-To access this service check to see if the show advertises Audio Described Performance dates or visit the access diary.
+To access this service check to see if the show advertises Audio Described Performance dates.
 Alternatively you can contact the Box Office or complete the online access enquiry form to make a booking.

-A guided tour of the set for blind and vision impaired patrons.
+A guided tour of the set for blind patrons or patrons with low vision.
 This service is available to select shows.
-Please check to see if the show advertises Tactile Tour dates or visit the access diary.
+Please check to see if the show advertises Tactile Tour dates.
 Alternatively you can contact Canberra Ticketing if you would like to utilise this service.

 To access this service check to see if which shows advertises Live Captioning and contact Canberra Ticketing or complete the online access enquiry form to make a booking.